Toddler tantrums are things of myth. All your 1, 2, and 3 year olds may have tantrums and meltdown from time to time, here’s how to respond.

 Now, I’m not saying you’re going to love your toddler’s tantrums, but you may end up loving this part!

 When the consequence or tantrum is over, they are still your beloved child.
 Hugs, kisses, conversation and life can go on as normal.
 There’s no need to drag it out, give the silent treatment or cause them to live in fear of punishment in some misguided effort to scare them into obedience.

 When kids know your love is a sure thing, they are less motivated to use negative attention seeking behaviors to get a little attention.

-So… next time your kid throws a wild contagious meltdown because you held up a boundary you can smile.
+So… next time you witness some killer toddler tantrums because you held up a boundary you can smile.
 You can smile knowing:

 - you are doing your job;

 - they will thank you for it later;

 - and you can give endless comfort cuddles!